 Even though the economies of the single currency area may have recovered, the basis for sustained M3 growth of 5% or more in the eurozone – which I believe to be the minimum needed to ensure 2% real growth and 2% inflation after allowing for a 1% annual decline in income velocity (or the turnover of money relative to income) – is distinctly fragile.
 The risk, therefore, is that tapering quantitative easing purchases will lead to a renewed and damaging slowdown in M3 growth, resulting in the inflation rate declining further beneath its target of “below but close to 2%”.
 I expect inflation to remain below its target figure for the year ahead due to inadequate M3 growth.

 U.K. economic growth picked up a little in the third quarter of 2017 after a sluggish first half, but still remains below its recent trend.
 However, the British economy is likely to draw support over the next 12 months by buoyant elements of consumer and business spending.
 Going forward, I expect growth to hold up for two reasons.
-Firstly, monetary policy has been highly stimulatory, and secondly, the weaker pound has enabled the manufacturing export sector to be much more vigorous than expected.
+Firstly, monetary policy has been highly stimulatory, and secondly, the weaker pound has enabled the export-oriented manufacturing sector to be much more vigorous than expected.
 The U.K. labour market also appears to be in good health – the economy continues to generate good job growth, the unemployment rate is very low and the participation rate is at a record high.
 However, as of October 2017, there were clear signals from the Bank of England that an interest rate hike would be coming (probably at the November 2017 meeting of the Monetary Policy Committee).
 In addition to imported inflation, there is a danger that accelerating money and credit expansion in the U.K. could add locally generated inflation to rising import prices.
 I expect growth to settle around 1.5% until the uncertainties of the Brexit negotiations are overcome.

 The Japanese economy has had a decent run lately with real GDP increasing for six consecutive quarters, the first such extended stretch of growth for over a decade.
 While the labour market should remain tight in 2018, low wage growth is expected to persist, providing further evidence that the Phillips curve1 is not a dependable theory of inflation.
 Despite huge qualitative and quantitative easing (QQE) by the Bank of Japan, inflation is likely to stay weak and below the central bank’s 2% target, but should stay above zero.
 Economic growth for 2018 should remain stable (around 1.2%) but lag the U.S. and eurozone.